Augenblicke

 Contact: Bridget.levine-west@uvm.edu

-Glenn Levine-West (Levine) is a Professor of German and German Language Program Director at the University of California, Irvine.
+Glenn Levine-West is a Professor Emeritus of German at the University of California, Irvine and a Lecturer of German at the University of Vermont.
 He has published widely in applied linguistics and language pedagogy, including on ecological approaches to language teaching and learning, the roles of the first language in second-language learning and teaching, language use and socialization during study abroad, language learning of migrants in Germany, and issues of language program direction.

 Contact: Glenn.Levine-West@uvm.edu